UPDATE: A Guide to the UK Legal System

 SIs are published individually by The Stationery Office and they cumulate annually into bound volumes.

-Justis provides the original texts of all acts from 1235 to the present.
-It has SIs from 1949 onwards (plus all earlier instruments that were still in force in 1948).
+· Justis provides the original texts of acts from 1235 onwards and SIs from 1949 onwards as originally made, plus a selection of earlier secondary legislation.

 Cases of legal significance from the higher courts and tribunals are reported in numerous series of law reports.
-However, cases from the lower courts (magistrates’ courts, county courts and Crown Court) are very rarely reported and those which do not establish a noteworthy legal point are not reported at all.
+However, cases from the lower courts (magistrates’ courts, county courts and Crown Court) and tribunals are very rarely reported, and those which do not establish a noteworthy legal point are not reported at all.

-Until 1865 case reporting was done by private court reporters; the resultant publications are called the nominate reports, because they are usually known by the name of the reporter.
+Until 1865, case reporting was done by private court reporters; the resultant publications are called the nominate reports, because they are usually known by the name of the reporter.
 The nominate reports have been gathered together in a 178-volume collection called the English Reports (1220 - 1873), which makes them relatively easy to find.
-The English Reports are available free on the CommonLII website, as well as on several subscription databases (see below).
+The English Reports are available free on the CommonLII website, as well as on several subscription databases.

 In 1865 the reporting of cases was systematised by the Incorporated Council of Law Reporting (ICLR), which started publishing series collectively known as The Law Reports .
 These are the most authoritative source of case law and should be cited in preference to other series where there is a choice.
-The Law Reports (1865- ) comprises four separate series: Appeal Cases, Chancery Division, Queens Bench and Family Division.
-Judgments of the House of Lords and Privy Council appear in Appeal Cases; High Court cases appear in the series relating to the appropriate court division (e.g. Chancery); cases heard by the Court of Appeal do not appear in the Appeal Cases series, but in the series dedicated to the High Court division from which the case was appealed.
+The Law Reports consists of four sub-series:

+Judgments of the Supreme Court, House of Lords and Privy Council appear in Appeal Cases .
+High Court cases appear in the series relating to the appropriate High Court division: Chancery, Queen’s/King’s Bench or Family.
+Cases heard by the Court of Appeal do not appear in the Appeal Cases series, but in the series dedicated to the High Court division from which the case was appealed.

 The ICLR also publishes the Weekly Law Reports (1954- ) and a few other series.

-The All England Law Reports (1936 - ) is the only other general series of law reports, published by LexisNexis.
+The All England Law Reports (1936 - ) is the only other general series of law reports.
+It is published by LexisNexis.

 In addition there are a large number of specialised reports from various other publishers, covering different areas of law.